Nonya9001/Mario-s-Madness-Secret-Exit/README.md

 THE SONG MUST BE RESTARTED ONCE TO RUN IT PROPERLY!
 THERE IS NO FIX FOR THIS!

-If any bugs are found, or you have scene suggestions, or questions in general, join my Discord Server!
+If any bugs are found, or you have scene suggestions, or questions in general, or need help, join my Discord Server!

 https://discord.gg/X5DpetRCVx